mukeshdj/-SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS/README.md

 Using the np.linalg.solve(), we can find the solutions.
 ### Step 4:
 End the program
-## Program:'''
+## Program:
-#programe to find the solution for the given linear equations.
+'''#programe to find the solution for the given linear equations.
 #Developed by:MUKESH S
 #RegisterNumber:2305002016
 import numpy as np